 *** PLEASE NOTE SPECIAL RESTRICTIONS TO PREVENT THE SPREAD OF COVID 19 ***

-Standeford Observatory is also open regularly to the public every Thursday evening during the fall and spring observing seasons.
-The University requires social distancing and face mask for all individuals on campus to slow the spread of coronavirus when you visit the observatory.
+The Standeford Observatory invites the public to visit on clear Thursday evenings until Thanksgiving in the fall and after Spring Break in the spring semester.
+The University requires social distancing and face masks for all individuals on campus to slow the spread of coronavirus when you visit the observatory.
 In addition, we ask that if you visit the observatory to please call (507) 389-6208 before you arrive to ensure that there is sufficient space for visitors on the platform.
 This line will only be operated when staff are at the observatory--if you receive no answer, Standeford is currently closed.

 Students may bring friends who are not taking astronomy classes.
 If unsure of the weather affecting the opening of the Observatory, call (507) 389-6208 during evening hours to determine whether it is open.
 Additionally, a sign on the gate at the south end of Lot 1 will indicate whether Standeford Observatory is open to the public.